-Students with a superior academic record may use ESE 499 (0-3 credits) to do an independent research study under the guidance of an Electrical & Computer Engineering faculty.
-Additional details may be found in the course description.
-The department has several research laboratories; Appendix F gives a brief description of each laboratory.
-This course must be taken at Stony Brook.
+Students with a superior academic record may use ESE 499 (0-3 credits) or ESE 495 (Honors) to do an independent research study under the guidance of an Electrical & Computer Engineering faculty.
+Additional details may be found in the course descriptions.
+The department has several research laboratories; Appendix D gives a brief description of each laboratory.
+These courses must be taken at Stony Brook.